HuwSy/app-forms/README.md

   </script>
 ```

-To be added to tsconfig.json to avoid some errors
+To be added to tsconfig.json to avoid some errors with pnp
 ```
   "skipLibCheck": true,
 ```